Back to school: Separation anxiety and pets

 For information on this topic, take a look at the ASPCA’s post on Separation Anxiety Or visit https://www.fearfreehappyhomes.com/8-tips-to-help-prevent-separation-anxiety/.

 To learn tips on overcoming this anxiety with your pet, read our blog: How to Help a Pet with Separation Anxiety.

-For more information on the condition, read: Separation Anxiety in Dogs.
+For more information on the condition, read: Anxiety, pets, and mental health.

 You can also take a look at Tips for Successful Crate Training.